DaemonEngine/Urcheon/README.md

 	--output-map file.map
 ```

-This `esquirel` call updates obsolete entities keywords using the `substitution.csv` list, disabling the entity numbering to make later diffing easier.
+This `esquirel` call updates obsolete entities keywords using the `substitution.csv` list, disabling the entity numbering to make lately diffing easier.

 Type `esquirel map --help` for some help.